fixmycrypto/FixMyCrypto/README.md

     "passphrase": [

-        "{{FirstPossibility}}",

-        "{{SecondPossibility}}
+        "{FirstPossibility}",

+        "{SecondPossibility}
     ],

 This will perform a fuzzy match of all possible typos of "FirstPossibility" and "SecondPossibility" (6,716 permutations).

-If you think you have more than 1 typo in your passphrase, you can set the `fuzzDepth` setting to 2 (this increases the search time exponentially):
+If you think you have more than 1 typo in your passphrase, you can put double curly braces to test for 2 typos (this increases the search time exponentially):

     "passphrase": "{{ThePassphrase!}}",

-    "fuzzDepth": 2,

 This will test e.g. "ThePass**hp**rase**1**" and all other single **or double** typos of "ThePassphrase!"
 (8,387,574 permutations).